brandeth/web-shop/README.md

    composer require laravel/jetstream
    ```

-   - Installs Jetstream, which provides scaffolding for authentication and features like teams and API support.
+   - Installs the Jetstream package, which provides scaffolding for features like authentication and user profile management.

 2. **Install the Livewire stack:**